-WALDORF MD – Today Congressman Steny H. Hoyer (MD-5) attended the 30th Annual Black History Month Breakfast in Waldorf where he was joined by Senator Benjamin L. Cardin and keynote speaker Ron Kirk the United States Trade Representative serving in the Obama Administration and hundreds of community leaders from Maryland’s Fifth District.
-Below are his remarks as prepared for delivery: Opening Remarks “Black history has always been a complex subject here in Maryland.
+WALDORF MD – Today Congressman Steny H. Hoyer (MD-5) attended the 31st Annual Black History Month Breakfast in Waldorf where he was joined by keynote speaker Dr. Freeman Hrabowski III a prominent African American educator and hundreds of community leaders from Maryland’s Fifth District.
+Below are his opening and closing remarks as prepared for delivery: Opening Remarks “Black history has always been a complex subject here in Maryland.
 Ours was we must remember with sorrow a slave state – and one of the first places where African slavery took hold on this continent.